NotTotal/Total-Skyrim-Overhaul/README.md

 Mod Authors
 - And of course, where would we be without Skyrim’s awesome mod authors?
 Thank you all for releasing the quality content that you guys do.
 PLEASE DO NOT FORGET TO ENDORSE THE AUTHORS!

-Invisible Entity tier
-- Moggi
-- Dispo

-Dremora tier

-Churl Tier
-- LanHsah

 ## Contact

-While I'm always available on the [Wabbajack Discord](https://discord.gg/wabbajack), I would advise checking the [Issues](https://github.com/NotTotal/Total-Skyrim-Overhaul/issues) (open **and** closed ones) on GitHub first if you have any problems. **DO NOT DM ME ON DISCORD.
+While I'm always available on the [Requiem Wabbajack Discord](https://discord.gg/WCbdB9TYbj), I would advise checking the [Issues](https://github.com/NotTotal/Total-Skyrim-Overhaul/issues) (open **and** closed ones) on GitHub first if you have any problems. **DO NOT DM ME ON DISCORD.
 I WILL NOT PROVIDE SUPPORT FOR YOU IN DMS**.

 ## Contributing